 But when those feelings and symptoms of anxiety don’t go away, or if they become overwhelming and interfere with your everyday life, you may be one of the 40 million American adults (18% of the population) with an anxiety disorder.

 Generalized anxiety disorder, social anxiety disorder, phobias, and panic attacks all create a combination of emotional and physical symptoms.

 The two most common types of anxiety disorders are generalized anxiety disorder and social anxiety disorder.
 They both make you feel persistent and excessive fear or worry in situations that are not threatening (i.e., your body snaps into fight-or-flight mode even when situations aren’t threatening your survival).

-Generalized anxiety disorder symptoms can include:
+Generalized anxiety disorder symptoms may include: